 "Co-operatives are democratic organizations controlled by their members, who actively participate in setting their policies and making decisions.
 Men and women serving as elected representatives are accountable to the membership.
 In primary co-operatives members have equal voting rights (one member, one vote) and co-operatives at other levels are also organised in a democratic manner."

 These principles were first written in 1844 and were adopted by the International Co-operative Alliance (ICA) in 1937.
-Learn more about these principles here and here.
+Learn more about these principles on the website of the International Cooperative Alliance and the ICA's Guidance Notes to the Co-operative Principles.

 **This podcast is free, but if you are able and willing, please consider supporting the show on Patreon so that we can continue to make and keep content like this available to all!
 There are a few other fun perks for patrons as well!
 Visit https://www.patreon.com/allthingscoop